What is shame-resilience?

 I feel braver, I am braver, and I'm certainly more centred in what's important to me, rather than feeling that I am just reacting and fitting in with everyone else all of the time.

-In short, I have no doubt that learning shame resilience has been THE most important learning I've done, for me and for my child.
+In short, learning shame resilience has been some of the most important learning I've done, for me and for my child.

 Resources for more information: